-Quinta Essentia is a partnership between Betz Family Winery, Carl van der Merwe, a leading winemaker in South Africa and Wendy Appelbaum, the owner of DeMorgenzon.
-We've set out to re-discover and resurrect compelling low yielding old bush vine Chenin Blanc vineyards in Stellenbosch South Africa.
-Our vision is to craft wine that expresses this unique terroir.
-Chenin Blanc is quintessentially South African- distinctive, aromatic, intense on the palate with an acid backbone that leaves you wanting more.
+Quinta Essentia, founded in 2015, is a partnership between Betz Family Winery, leading South African winemaker Carl van der Merwe, and DeMorgenzon owner Wendy Appelbaum.
+They have set out to rediscover and resurrect compelling low yielding old bush vine Chenin Blanc vineyards in Stellenbosch South Africa, and then craft wine that expresses this unique terroir.

-The road winds between towering trees, heading towards the majestic Helderberg mountain.
-The foothills come into view, clothed in the rich diversity of the fabled Cape Fynbos.
-Cossetted in the natural shrubbery are a number of carefully laid out vineyards parcels.
-One wonders what motivated the people who originally planted these vineyards in such a beautiful corner of the Cape.
-The vines, all Chenin Blanc, have now reached a gentle old age.
-The unspoilt valley has served as protection from the winds that can devastate some vineyards on the Helderberg.
-This site is famous for fat, but deadly, puff-adders and Cape Cobras who find their way out of the mountains hunting mice in between the vines.
+The old Chenin Blanc vines are located at the foothills of the Helderberg mountain, amongst the fabled Cape Fynbos.
+The undeveloped valley has served as protection from the winds that can devastate some vineyards on the Helderberg.
+This site is famous for deadly puff-adders and Cape Cobras who find their way out of the mountains hunting mice in between the vines.
 Marauding baboons are summer visitors when the heady scent of the ripening grapes call, and the rare Cape Leopard still stalks here.
-Walking through the vines, the scent of the embracing fragrant fynbos and the buzz of bees and cicadas abound in this habitat supported by the wealth of diversity offered by the unspoilt mountains.
-Were just about to discover our first vineyard....
+There is a wealth of diversity offered by the unspoilt mountains.

-The hill provides a great vista of False Bay which is less than 3 miles away.
-A persistent breeze blows off the ocean.
-We find ourselves experiencing the breeze before it has been tempered by the hills and warmth of the interior.
-The wind blows here incessantly, and at times can be fierce.
-The vineyards are diminutive, 35 year old bushvines, grown on a structured 100% weathered granite soil.
+• Electric Granite – this site enjoys a persistent bleeze from nearby False Bay.
+35-year-old bush vines grow on structured, 100% weathered granite soil.
 Their leaves are the smallest of all the vineyards.
 They have thickened in response to the constant pressure of the wind.
-In addition to the incessant wind off the ocean, low soil nutrient have constrained the growth of these vines.
+In addition to the incessant wind off the ocean, low nutrient soils have constrained the growth of these vines.
 The bunches are small and very compact with hard crunchy berries full of freshness and brightness.
 One can almost taste the crispness of the sea air in the fruit.
 This combination of yellow fruit and this freshness gives the resultant wines a natural tension, almost a nervousness, that can only be attributed to the windy conditions and granitic soils, hence the name Electric Granite.
 Electric granite brings a tension and mid palate structure to the wine.
 The finished wine displays a caramelized honey character and a wonderful taught mouthfeel.